leeppo/leeppo.blog/source/_posts/Mira-Servant-Sisters-of-EVE.md

  - portrait
 categories: artwork
 ---
-I've fall in love with EVE: Online in 2009 year.
+I've fell in love with EVE: Online in 2009 year.
 Since this time I'm playing this game (with breaks ofc).
 I owe EVE a lot of funny moments, tons of positive and good vibe.
 Also I found new friends there <3

 ![Mira](https://i.imgur.com/HIeDMPC.jpg)
 <!-- more -->